-Cost effectiveness measures taken by the Panel have included digital-only dissemination of most of the Panel's publications in order to eliminate printing and mailing costs, and strictly limiting the use of professional design for publications.
-The All of Government Contracts regime also provides some savings to the Panel.
+Cost effectiveness measures taken by the Panel have included digital-only dissemination of the Panel's publications in order to eliminate printing and mailing costs and use of the All of Government procurement regime.

 The Panel continues to find ways to make its website a useful and accessible database of public information about Code-regulated transactions and Code company schemes.
-In 2016, the Panel added a 'timing rules calculator' to the website to assist practitioners to manage compliance with the timing rules in the Code.
-The calculator allows users to calculate and see, on a digital calendar, the actual dates that result when applying the Code's timing rules to their transaction.
-These initiatives improve the Panel's outwards facing and its inwards facing accessibility to information.
+In 2018, the Panel completed a project to upgrade its website to make information about the Panel and the Code more easily accessible, and will continue to improve aspects of the website to increase its effectiveness.